Council chair - Chaand Nagpaul

 Follow Chaand on Twitter @CNagpaul

-Acting chair of representative body - Latifa Patel
+Chair of representative body - Latifa Patel

 Latifa is an ST7 paediatric respiratory junior doctor based in the northwest of England.
 She graduated in 2011 and was an NIHR academic trainee for 5 years.